i4mi/ionic-i4mi/src/Midata/README.md

 ```

-2. In the controller file we implement the fields that we need (Note: This is a example with *weight* and *steps*)
+2. In the controller file we implement the fields that we need (Note: This is an example with *weight* and *steps*)

 ```sh
 .controller('ExampleCtrl', function($scope, I4MIMidataService) {